-Table 13 shows the flux densities of these sources in March 1995 at our standard bands.
+Table 13 shows the flux densities of these sources in February 1998 at our standard bands.
 Polynomial coefficients have been determined which permit accurate interpolation of the flux density at any VLA frequency.
-These coefficients have been implemented into the AIPS task SETJY, starting with the July 1996 release.
+These coefficients are updated approximately every other year, and are implemented into the AIPS task SETJY, starting with the July 1996 release.